Azure-Samples/Synapse/PowerShell/assign_workspace_msi_role_on_storage_account.md

 ## Summary

-This code will set your Workspace enable your Worksapce MSI to use the storage account or a container
+To enable your workspace to orechstrate activities that require reading or writing data This code will set your Workspace enable your Worksapce MSI to use the storage account or a container

 ## You'll need to collect this information